lisavetasol/viQC/README.md

 ANGLE SCORE

-``-refmzML`` - mzML file for angle score calculation
+``-refFile`` - mzML or mgf file for angle score calculation

-``-refPSM`` - csv file with psm identifications for angle score calculation.
-It should be noted that by default identification proccess is assumed to be strarted from mgf file, if mzML file was used parameter "-f" should be changed to 0
+``-refPSM`` - csv file with psm identifications for angle score calculation (should be based on mzML or mgf file specified in refFile parameter)

 ``-d`` - delimiter in csv file with psm identifications for angle score calculation; tab by default